 “The number of U.S. physician-researchers has declined dramatically since the 1980s,” Dr. Collins said.
 “The Lasker Scholars Program will grow the diminishing pool of talented clinical researchers at the NIH and at academic institutions by giving them the necessary financial support to establish their careers.
 This is a substantial financial commitment that we believe will pay off in terms of developing treatments and cures.”

 Lasker Scholars will have access to the NIH Clinical Center, the nation’s largest hospital devoted entirely to clinical research.
 Through an arrangement with the Lasker Foundation, scholars will have the opportunity to interact with Lasker Clinical Medical Research Award winners, who will help serve as mentors, as well as participate in many Lasker meetings and award ceremonies.
 The program honors the contributions of Mary and Albert Lasker to the NIH and to the overall biomedical community.

 “The Lasker Foundation is proud to partner with the NIH in this important translational research initiative which will foster the next generation of physician-scientists, and harness basic biological research for the benefit of patients, society, and the world,” said Dr. Maria Freire, president of the Lasker Foundation.

-A star-studded group of extramural clinical investigators—organized by the Center for Scientific Review—are currently reviewing the program’s first round applications for scientific and technical merit.
+A star-studded group of extramural clinical investigators—organized by the Center for Scientific Review—reviews the program’s applications for scientific and technical merit.
 The IRP and the Lasker Foundation hope to accept five Lasker Scholars per year for the next decade or longer.

 Adapted from an article that appeared in The NIH Catalyst Volume 19 Issue 1, January–February 2011, by Deputy Director for Intramural Research Michael Gottesman.